László Fazekas

-László Fazekas (born 15 October 1947) is a Hungarian former football player who played the third most international games for the Hungary national team.
-Fazekas played in the 1978 and the 1982 World Cup.
+László Fazekas (15 October 1947 – 6 May 2026) was a Hungarian footballer who played as a forward.
+He made the third most international games for the Hungary national team, appearing in the 1978 and the 1982 FIFA World Cups.
 In the latter tournament, he scored two long shots in the 10–1 win over El Salvador at the Estadio Manuel Martínez Valero stadium.
 He also competed for Hungary at the 1968 Summer Olympics.
-He spent his entire career in Hungary with Újpesti Dózsa, having won a total of 9 championships, before moving to Belgium, where he became a popular character, as well, having played for Royal Antwerp before finishing his active career at St. Truidense.
-He decided to stay in Belgium after the end of his active career, where he still lives today, and remained in football as manager of several teams, including Royal Antwerp.
+He spent his entire career in Hungary with Újpesti Dózsa, having won a total of nine championships, before moving to Belgium, where he became a popular character, as well, having played for Royal Antwerp before finishing his playing career at Sint-Truiden.
+He decided to stay in Belgium and remained in football as manager of several teams, including Royal Antwerp.
+Fazekas died on 6 May 2026, at the age of 78 from complications related to Amyotrophic lateral sclerosis.